WordPress/gutenberg/docs/reference-guides/data/data-core-editor.md

 -   `Object`: An object containing the prefix, postName, and suffix for the permalink, or null if the post is not viewable.

+### getPostBlocksByName

+Similar to getBlocksByName in @wordpress/block-editor, but only returns the top-most blocks that aren't descendants of the query block.

+_Parameters_

+-   _state_ `Object`: Global application state.
+-   _blockNames_ `Array|string`: Block names of the blocks to retrieve.

+_Returns_

+-   `Array`: Block client IDs.

 ### getPostEdits

 Returns any post values which have been changed in the editor but not yet been saved.